HL7/case-reporting/source/pages/_includes/eicr-composition-intro.md

 * signs, symptoms, and diagnoses
 * medication and immunization information
 * flags for the existence of reportable condition trigger codes in diagnoses, ordered/resulted laboratory tests, medications, and immunizations
+* codes indicating whether the eICR was manually or alternately initiated